Dana-Ferguson/time_machine/README.md

  - [ ] Remove XML tags from documentation and format them for pub
  - [ ] Implement Dart4Web features (default is VM right now)
  - [ ] *maybe*: Create simple website with samples (at minimal a samples directory in github)

-I'm hoping to hit a release candidate about the time Dart 2 comes out (Jun 15th... or much later this year?).

 External data: Timezones (TZDB via Noda Time) and Culture (ICU via BCL) are produced by a C# tool that is not included in this repository.
 Future goals include, benchmarking and optimizing the library for Dart.